AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

 The program counter (machine state's `pc`) determines which instruction to execute (`instr = environment.bytecode[pc]`).
 Each instruction's state transition function updates the program counter in some way, which allows the VM to progress to the next instruction at each step.

 Most instructions simply increment the program counter by 1.
 This allows VM execution to flow naturally from instruction to instruction.
 Some instructions ([`JUMP`](./InstructionSet#isa-section-jump), [`JUMPI`](./InstructionSet#isa-section-jumpi), `INTERNALCALL`, `INTERNALRETURN`) modify the program counter based on inputs.

+`JUMP`, `JUMPI`, and `INTERNALCALL` assign a new value to program counter from a constant present in the bytecode.
+These instructions never assign a value from memory to program counter.
+Before jumping, the `INTERNALCALL` instruction pushes the current program counter to an internal call-stack that is maintained in a reserved region of memory. `INTERNALRETURN` pops a destination from that internal call-stack and jumps there.
+Thus, jump destinations, can be either constants from the contract bytecode, or destinations popped from the internal call-stack.

 ### Gas limits and tracking
 Each instruction has an associated `l1GasCost` and `l2GasCost`.
 Before an instruction is executed, the VM enforces that there is sufficient gas remaining via the following assertions: